 Available late 2016

 Fisher-Price wants to turn your toddler into a tiny coder (it’s less sinister than that sounds).
-Each colorful segment of this little toy caterpillar controls a different action, like blinking lights or turning in different directions.
+Each colorful segment of the Fisher-Price Code-a-Pillar controls a different action, like blinking lights or turning in different directions.
 Your kid puts it together in any sequence they want and then lets that bug do its thing — which unfortunately does not include the metamorphosis into a butterfly.
 Watch, in 15 years all the kids are going to be coding in Insect.